 Robyn: ok great!
-Why did you choose to get any credentials with the ICF given to become a PCC as you need 750 coaching hours.
+Why did you choose to get any credentials with the ICF given to become a PCC as you need 750 coaching hours?
 You knew that wouldn’t happen overnight.
-And I know that so far its is a process to become a PCC.
+And I know that so far it is a process to become a PCC.
 So why did you feel that it is important?

-I think we established the reasons individuals, companies and schools choose to be accreditedby the ICF.
-But I think it is important to just let people to know that it was a choice.
-Like for us as a school it was an absolute choice to become accredited as there are many other options.
+I think we established the reasons individuals, companies, and schools choose to be accredited by the ICF.
+But I think it is important to just let people know that it was a choice.
+Like for us as a school, it was an absolute choice to become accredited as there are many other options.
 We could have gone with certificate IV in Australia for example.
 But the standards of the ICF are very high and actually sometimes it’s really annoying.
 But it’s a good thing too.

 Okay so before I go to Kelly, I’m just going briefly untangle some of the accreditation certification issues that people get confusing.
 So there are 2 things.

-There is individual path ways to credential with the ICF and they are ACC, PCC or MCC.
+There are individual pathways to credentials with the ICF and they are ACC, PCC or MCC.
 And each one of those requires you to complete a certain number of coach training hours and a certain number of coaching hours.
-But most of the coaching that come to our school are coming with the goal of becoming an ACC or PCC and we will speak later on with what that coaching career looks like and how that they would apply for an MCC because that’s 2,500hours.
+But most of the coaching that comes to our school is coming with the goal of becoming an ACC or PCC and we will speak later on with what that coaching career looks like and how that they would apply for an MCC because that’s 2,500hours.

-So for ACC you need 60 hours of training and 100 hours of coaching.
-And for PCC you need a 125 hours of training and 750 hours or actually coaching.
-So that’s in a nutshell is the individual pathway you can take to be recognize as a coach and you can find that information in the ICF’s website.
+So for ACC, you need 60 hours of training and 100 hours of coaching.
+And for PCC you need 125 hours of training and 750 hours or actually coaching.
+So that’s, in a nutshell, is the individual pathway you can take to be recognized as a coach and you can find that information on the ICF’s website.

-Now as far as the coach training the ICF requires you to do.
+Now, as far as the coach training the ICF requires you to do.
 It’s not any coach training.
-It has to be a course that has been accredited, it has to be ACTP (accredited cpach training program) that has 125 hours of coach specific coach training.
+It has to be a course that has been accredited, it has to be an ACTP (accredited coach training program) that has 125 hours of coach-specific coach training.